lgsurith/JSON_SCHEMA_LEAN/README.md

 # JSON_SCHEMA_LEAN
-This is a respositry for learning purposes to implement the JSON_SCHEMA as well as collabrating with Lean in order to develop on for them using Bowtie.<br>
+This repository is for learning purposes to implement JSON_SCHEMA and collaborating with Lean to develop one for them using Bowtie.

-#gsoc2024 - Initial Task for #606 issue at POSTMAN - JSON_SCHEMA
+## Task for GSoC 2024
+This repository contains the initial task for [issue #606 at POSTMAN](https://github.com/json-schema-org/community/issues/606#issue-2110472757) related to JSON_SCHEMA.